electrode-io/fynpo/packages/fyn/README.md

 ## Package Resolution and Layout

 The top level `node_modules` installed by `fyn` is a flat list of all the modules your application needs.
-Modules with multiple versions will be installed under a directory `__fv_`, and linked through symlinks or [flat-module].
+Extra versions of a module will be installed under a directory `__fv_`, and linked through symlinks or [flat-module].

 `fyn`'s `node_modules` layout is much easier to view and smaller in size.
 You can easily see all versions of a packages with the Unix bash command `ls node_modules/*/__fv_`.